nicholasdbrady/cookbook/src/content/blog/getting-started-with-phi-3.md

 tags: ["Azure AI", "Phi-3", "Model catalog", "Generative AI", "Gradio"]
 ---

-In this walkthrough, I'll show you how to get started with `phi-3-mini-instruct` with the Azure AI Model Catalog.
+In this walkthrough, I'll show you how to get started with `phi-3-mini-instruct` with the Azure AI Model catalog.
 We will deploy the model to an endpoint, test the endpoint, and build a simple chat interface using Gradio.

 <!-- Add a link to the https://github.com/nicholasdbrady/cookbook/examples folder highlighting that this blog is based on my Getting started with Phi-3 Jupyter notebook -->
-> This post is based on a Jupyter notebook I created you can use alongside this walkthrough.
-Find it here: [Getting started with Phi-3](https://github.com/nicholasdbrady/cookbook/examples/Phi-3)
+> This post is based on a Jupyter notebook example I created.
+You can use it alongside this walkthrough.
+Find it here: [Getting started with Phi-3](https://github.com/nicholasdbrady/cookbook/blob/main/examples/phi-3/getting-started-with-phi-3.ipynb)

 #### Table of Contents
  - [Introduction](#introduction)